Repairing Your Chimney In Yorkshire

 The above points are just a few main reasons why we believe you should choose us for building restoration services in Yorkshire.
 For more information about us or any of our building services, please do not hesitate to get in touch.

-Contact The Yorkshire Lime Company For Chimney Restoration in Yorkshire
+Contact The Yorkshire Lime Company For Chimney Repair in Yorkshire

 So if you need help with your historic building, please do not hesitate to contact me.
 We would be happy to discuss your requirements and provide you with a competitive quote.
-Our services include pointing, chimney repairs, and rebuilding using traditional materials.
+Our services include chimney repointing, chimney repairs, and chimney flaunching.
+We also rebuild chimneys using traditional materials and methods.
 We have many years of experience working on historic buildings and are passionate about preserving their character and ensuring they remain in good condition for future generations.
 Contact us today to find out how we can help you.